Webstrates #

 Background #

-In our research lab at Aarhus University, we use Webstrates to explore computational media (we formerly used the term shareable dynamic media).
+Webstrates is primarily developed at Aarhus University, in collaboration with Télécom Paris.
+It has has been used by research labs, from Aarhus University, Télécom Paris, and Université Paris-Saclay to University of California, San Diego and many others, with the goal to explore computational media (we formerly used the term shareable dynamic media).
 Computational media is software that blurs the distinction between documents and applications, and between developer and user.
 We defined four principles that modern computational media should adhere to: It should be (1) malleable, so that users can change and shape software to their personal needs, (2) shareable with other users and enable collaboration, (3) distributable across a variety of heterogeneous devices and operating systems, and (4) computable by supporting custom computation from within a document.

 A piece of software built on Webstrates is neither application nor document, and we say that a computational medium is a collection of information substrates (or substrates for short).
 Substrates embody content, computation, and interaction, effectively blurring the distinction between document and application.
 Substrates can evolve over time and shift roles, acting as what are traditionally considered documents in one context and applications in another, or a mix of the two.
 Webstrates (web + substrates) allows us to explore this vision through a simple yet powerful change to basic web technology.